-7 This will include a short statement (no more than 250 words) of your activities over the interim period outlining your development in and contribution to the field of land contamination risk assessment.
-The statement should be signed by a referee who can verify your experience over this period.
+&lt;sup>7 This will include a short statement (no more than 250 words) of your activities over the interim period outlining your development in and contribution to the field of land contamination risk assessment.
+The statement must name a referee who can verify your experience over this period.